phoenixframework/phoenix/guides/contexts.md

 We wrote the `create` action to call an as-yet-implemented `Orders.complete_order/1` function.
 Our code is technically "creating" an order, but it's important to step back and consider the naming of your interfaces.
 The act of *completing* an order is extremely important in our system.
 Money changes hands in a transaction, physical goods could be automatically shipped, etc. Such an operation deserves a better, more obvious function name, such as `complete_order`.
 If the order is completed successfully we redirect to the show page, otherwise a flash error is shown as we redirect back to the cart page.

 Here is also a good opportunity to highlight that contexts can naturally work with data defined by other contexts too.
-This will be specially common with data that is used throughout the application, such as the cart here (but it can also be the current user or the current project, and so forth, depending on your project).
+This will be especially common with data that is used throughout the application, such as the cart here (but it can also be the current user or the current project, and so forth, depending on your project).

 Now we can implement our `Orders.complete_order/1` function.
 To complete an order, our job will require a few operations: